 Ulrike Vogelgesang: The first thing would be to take this opportunity to step back and think through what you want to achieve in the collaboration with service providers.
 Review your sourcing strategy and look at this from a strategic angle—not just day-to-day, here-and-there improvement, but rather think about this holistically and be courageous enough to also think about a real shift in the operating model.
 The other piece of advice is related: think big, because many of the new business models out there require a completely different model of collaboration with service providers.

-To prepare for this new era of collaboration on both sides, insurers and service providers need to invest in the capabilities to manage
+To prepare for this new era of collaboration on both sides, insurers and service providers need to invest in the capabilities to manage their collaborations.

 What we realized in our conversations with both insurers and service providers is, to really get this going in a successful way, you need to have prerequisites in place.
 From an insurer’s perspective, you need a sourcing department that is able to develop these collaborations, to ensure an alignment of incentives, to define the right key performance indicators in the contract, and to operationally measure them.
 So you need to be able to find out throughout the course of the contract if some of the SLAs [service-level agreements] are not met, which means you need very strong steering and vendor-management capabilities.
 On the flip side, we heard from many service providers that, yes, we are seeing that insurers would like us to have more outcome-based contracts, but we are not prepared to do that because this requires a very different way of risk calculation, of price calculation, in which we don’t have that experience we need.
 So to prepare for this new era of collaboration on both sides, insurers and service providers need to invest in the capabilities to manage their collaborations.

 Pradip Patiath: Excellent.
 And Indy, the same question to you.
 If you were to offer one or two pieces of headline advice to leaders of insurance companies on how to incorporate the lessons learned from these pandemic-related supply-chain issues, what would those be?